skynettx/glbtool/README.md

 # Glbtool
-A tool for Raptor Call Of The Shadows glb files.
+Tool to encrypt and decrypt Raptor Call Of The Shadows glb files.

 ## Build
 When you have installed git on your system you can clone the repository